How to Start a Food Blog That Generates Millions of Pageviews Each Month

 Jessica Randahawa is the head chef, recipe creator, photographer, and writer behind The Forked Spoon.
 She creates delicious family-friendly recipes that anyone can make.

-Over one million users per month see her recipes.
+Over one million loyal readers per month see her recipes.

 Jessica told Niche Pursuits she chose to start her recipe business because food and recipes are sought year-round and generally do well even in recessions.

 She also knew the barrier to entry is also very low.
 Launching a recipe website can cost as little as $150 if you can utilize your phone as a camera to start.
 The most expensive cost right off the bat is the time commitment when compared to the minimum capital and operational cost.